Speaking at TED

 How do I suggest a speaker?

-Use our "Suggest a Speaker" form, and fill in as much information as you can.
+Use our speaker recommendation form, and fill in as much information as you can.
 This form goes directly to our speaker selection team.

 Can I suggest someone I don't know personally?
 You ask for their email address, and I don't know it.